canercetin-randomguy/amazon-suppressed-check/README.md

 among all the things I did, Amazon pushed my sanity farthest among the other things. congrulations.

 **PLEASE DONT RECOMMEND ME AWS SDK FOR GOLANG, IT STRAIGHT DOESNT WORK WITH SP-API.**

+every information is correct when requested with postman, but signature calculation is wrong with main.go.